LASIK Eye Surgery

-I am a board certified ophthalmologists with a busy cataract-refractive surgery practice in New York City.
+I am a board-certified ophthalmologist with a busy cataract-refractive surgery practice in New York City.
 I have been doing for a long time, and probably know too much about refractive surgery.
 So who more nervous and scared about having refractive surgery on themselves than me – nobody.
 I thought about everything – my wife and kids, home and mortgage, career, playing tennis, etc.

 I thought about it long and hard for 3 years.
 But I could not wear my contacts anymore – I became intolerant.
 Sure I wore glasses – sunglasses all the time (even at night) yet I became depressed.
 As a friendly outgoing person, I became withdrawn.
 I even worked without glasses and contacts.
 Having been a Rhodes scholar – world-class Olympic fencer I even stopped sports.
 Even worse.